cpaddison/Converters/README.md

-# laraoverflow
+# converters
-LaraOverflow:  A Stack Overflow clone built with Laravel.
+Converters: A collection of JavaScript converters for your convenience.